Branded to Kill, to Die, and Start All Over: from Seijun Suzuki to John Wick

 I could also point to Jodorowsky's El Topo in terms of similarly arresting visuals and another instance of a murderer on the road to some kind of redemption or freedom.
 To be sure, Wick (any of them, unless the first and third are) is not as surreal as El Topo (or for that matter, Pistol Opera), but each of these are anchored in a central character whose struggle to regain their autonomy is supremely accomplished at what they do, only challenged by some shadowy figure we hear about but don't see until well into the story.

-Of course, Suzuki's hero and heroine (the gender is flipped in Pistol Opera) do die; Wick does to in this fourth entry.
+Of course, Suzuki's hero and heroine (the gender is flipped in Pistol Opera) do die; Wick does, too, in this fourth entry.
 Supposedly.
 I've heard rumors that the fifth episode is or was in pre-production, but it seems idiotic to repeat that as - spoilers - Wick dies at the end.

 On reflection, there is another Suzuki opus that also fits into this world.
 His 1966 film Tokyo Drifter deals more even more with someone trying to get out but where the ruling organization and institutional structures don't allow for that.
 The set-ups and shoot-outs are equally visceral and we get our first taste of those saturated colors that would prevail in Suszuki's later work, as well as the Wick films.

-All of this said, doesn't fully prepare the unitiated for the amplified degrees of action and violence employed in Wick 4.
+This doesn't fully prepare the uninitiated for the amplified degrees of action and violence employed in Wick 4.
 It's debatable if the film at hand is a "better" film than Suzuki's works, but it is certainly more.

 To be sure, too, the cast goes a long way to making the film immanently watchable.
 From Ian McShane to the late Lance Reddick to Donnie Yen to Bill Skarsgård, the supporting performances are pulled off expertly, but it is Keanu Reeves in the titular role who renders the proceedings compelling and lend the film some kind of central gravitas.
 Reeves has a basic humanity about him even when he's killing people at a clip in remarkably choreographed fashion.